meowmeowow/snakeC-/README.md

 # snakeC-
-A simple snake game made with framework SDL
+A simple snake game made with the framework SDL in c++. using windows os
 ![Snake-Game-2023-01-26-09-17-06](https://user-images.githubusercontent.com/55105184/214905349-90b22d9c-db74-4909-86a8-fe7e2d4f0446.gif)